udacity/dog-project/README.md

 ### Instructions

-1. Clone the repository.
-2. Clone the project and navigate to the downloaded folder.
+1. Clone the repository and navigate to the downloaded folder.

 	```
 		git clone https://github.com/udacity/dog-project.git